Work is happening in too many places.

 Off-the-shelf tools are often the right starting point.
 The issue is when they only cover part of how the business actually runs.

-We build what the bottleneck requires, whether that means targeted additions to existing systems or standalone software when that is the better fit.
+We build what the problem calls for, whether that means targeted additions around existing systems or standalone software when that is the better fit.

 Custom software used to be harder to justify for smaller businesses.
 Today, AI-assisted development makes focused systems faster, more affordable, and more practical.